 5. What does 2018 have in store for you guys?

 We are signing several third-party clients, building out the broader community, having users download the platform, and beginning a roadshow both for attracting third-party clients, as well as finding blockchain talent to serve as our initial niche.
-We are currently closing our seed round, and once that’s completed, we will begin a heavy marketing campaign with Jared Polites as our advisor, run an airdrop to have people download the platform, and then begin a roadshow where we will begin by targeting blockchain companies that want blockchain talent.Opinions expressed here by Contributors are their own.
+We are currently closing our seed round, and once that’s completed, we will begin a heavy marketing campaign with Jared Polites as our advisor, run an airdrop to have people download the platform, and then begin a roadshow where we will begin by targeting blockchain companies that want blockchain talent.Opinions expressed here are the opinions of the author.
+Influencive does not endrose or review brands mentioned.